manojkumar-jmp/explore-demo-project/README.md

 - **Reusability:** Business logic is decoupled from UI, so it can be reused in other apps (e.g., APIs).
 - **Extensibility:** New features or rules can be added to the business layer without affecting other parts of the system.
 - **BDD & Automation Ready:** Structure is ideal for SpecFlow (business scenarios) and Selenium (UI tests).
+- **Database Script Management:** Ensures all DB schema and logic changes are tracked and testable.

 ---